-Basis of Presentation
+A. Basis of Presentation

 The Statements of Assets, Liabilities, and Deficit of Assets Over Liabilities - Modified Cash Basis and Statements of Cash Receipts and Disbursements and Changes in Cash, Cash Equivalents and Invested Assets (Unrestricted) - Modified Cash Basis (collectively, "Financial Statements") reflect the financial position and cash receipts and disbursements of ELNY.
 The Financial Statements have been prepared on the modified cash basis, which is a comprehensive basis of accounting other than generally accepted accounting principles in the United States of America ("U.S. GAAP").
 This modified cash basis presentation differs from U.S. GAAP in that the unrealized gains or losses on invested assets are reported on the statements of cash receipts and disbursements, revenues are recognized when received, rather than when earned and certain expenses are recognized when paid, rather than when the obligation is incurred.
-This modified cash basis presentation is cash basis accounting that incorporates the following accruals: (i) investment income earned but not yet received; (ii) Other Post-Employment Benefits ("OPEB"); (iii) unrealized gains and losses on investments; and (iv) other administrative expenses defined as Class One - Administrative Expenses and presented on a U.S. GAAP equity basis.
+This modified cash basis presentation is cash basis accounting that incorporates the following accruals: (i) investment income earned but not yet received; (ii) Other Post-Employment Benefits ("OPEB"); (iii) unrealized gains and losses on investments; and (iv) accruals for Classes One through Nine Claims, including administrative expenses, presented on a U.S. GAAP equity basis.